Evaluating CBD Hemp Strains for Growing

 CBD to THC Ratios

-The question that needs to be answered is:”What percentage of CBD should be present when the THC percentage approaches the legal limit for this industrial hemp strain?”
+The question that needs to be answered about hemp strains & genetics is:”What percentage of CBD should be present when the THC percentage approaches the legal limit for this industrial hemp strain?”
 By testing for a strain’s CBD to THC ratio the answer to the question can be approximated with enough precision to confidently put a high CBD industrial hemp growing plan in place.
-It allows seed selection with a good level of insight as to how it will perform.
+It allows hemp seed selection with a good level of insight as to how it will perform.

-Our research indicates that a cannabis strain’s CBD to THC ratio remains relatively stable throughout it’s growth cycle.
+Our research indicates that a cannabis strain’s CBD to THC ratio remains relatively stable throughout its growth cycle.
 Of course the same growing condition variables outlined on the home page can influence these ratio values too.
 Cannabis has proven to be an unbelievably vital species that is constantly adapting to its environment.
-The quality and quantity of a grower’s harvest will depend on latitude, the nutrient program, weather conditions, soil composition and quality, attention and care during growth plus all the other considerations that could be called good growing techniques.
+When growing & processing feminized hemp, the quality and quantity of a grower’s harvest will depend on latitude, the nutrient program, weather conditions, soil composition and quality, attention and care during growth – plus any other considerations that could be called good growing techniques.
 After that, the timing of the harvest and the methods for processing, drying and storing or processing of the flower will determine the final quality and quantity of oil.

-At this very early stage in the industry, strains are not developed for different latitudes or weather conditions.
-Our strains are hybrids of cannabis sativa and cannabis indica, like any other high CBD hemp strain.
+At this early stage in the industry, strains are not developed for different latitudes or weather conditions.
+Cheyenne Mountain Seed Company is a high CBD hemp seed supplier, and therefore our strains are hybrids of cannabis sativa and cannabis indica, like any other high CBD hemp strain.
 They will grow vigorously in Florida as well as Maine.
-For each locality the seeds would have to be germinated and vegetated at the proper time of year for the proper amount of time and development and then planted in the field under favorable conditions.
+For each latitude, the feminized hemp seeds would have to be germinated and vegetated at the proper time of year for a favorable amount of time to a determined stage of size and development, then planted in the field under favorable conditions.
 All of that is the grower’s responsibility.

 The table to the right shows the calculated CBD percentage of a hypothetical hemp test sample when the THC level reaches 0.3% for the following CBD to THC ratios.

-As an example, for a strain to yield a 15% CBD percentage in the field, its CBD to THC ratio would have to test around 50:1, extremely high and rare!
+As an example, for a strain to yield a 15% CBD percentage in the field at 0.3% THC, its CBD to THC ratio would have to test around 50:1, extremely high and rare!

 |Tested CBD:THC Ratio||Calculated CBD % at 0.3% THC|